xiaoxiae/videos/18-lopt/SCRIPT.md

 \note{again, we'll blur and have a cropped animation of the previous pivot, with some borders}
 First, we need to loosen a variable to determine which direction to go.
-There is a number of methods for selecting which variable to loosen, but we'll stick with the most commonly used one called called Dantzig's pivot rule, after the inventor himself.
+There is a number of methods for selecting which to loosen, but we'll stick with the most commonly used one called called Dantzig's pivot rule, after the inventor himself.
 The rule is very simple -- we select the variable with the largest positive coefficient in the objective function (i.e. the one representing the steepest direction towards the optimum).

 In our case, this is $x_2$, which we loosen and start heading in its direction.